-• Avoid Low Spots: Avoid placing the garden in a low spot.
-A rain garden is not a water garden or a wetland.
-Placing a rain garden in poorly drained soils may lead to unwanted ponding.
+- Avoid Low Spots and Poor Soils: Avoid placing the garden in a low spot.
+Placing a rain garden in poorly drained soils may lead to unwanted ponding - Building Foundation: Select a site that is at least 10 feet away from your building foundation.
+Infiltrating water close to your foundation can lead to water problems in your basement

-- Building Foundation: Select a site that is at least 10 feet away from your building foundation.
-Infiltrating water close to your foundation can lead to water problems in your basement - Septic/Well System: Select a site that is at least 100 feet away from your septic system or your drinking water well - Bedrock: Do not install a rain garden where bedrock or stone outcrops are closer than 2 feet to the surface - Steep Slopes: Avoid steep slopes and select a site that is flat - Emergency Overflow: Although your garden should be designed to handle most rainfall events, you should be prepared to handle increased volumes of water from larger storms.
+- Septic/Well System: Select a site that is at least 100 feet away from your septic system or your drinking water well - Bedrock: Do not install a rain garden where bedrock or stone outcrops are closer than 2 feet to the surface - Steep Slopes: Avoid steep slopes and select a site that is flat - Emergency Overflow: Although your garden should be designed to handle most rainfall events, you should be prepared to handle increased volumes of water from larger storms.
 This can be accomplished by installing an emergency overflow pipe that will direct excess rainfall to a nearby waterway or storm drain